CamilYed/Labtainer-ARM-mac/README.md

 # Running Labtainer on MacBook Pro M3 using UTM

-This guide explains how I successfully set up and ran **Labtainer**, a Linux-based cybersecurity lab environment, on my MacBook Pro M3 using **UTM**.
+This guide explains how to set up and run **Labtainer**, a Linux-based cybersecurity lab environment, on a MacBook Pro M3 using **UTM**.
 Labtainer is typically not available for ARM, so this setup involves emulating an x86 environment.
+Thanks to this guide, NPS has officially provided a QCOW2 image, allowing users to skip several setup steps.

 ---